How to Make Sure Leads Are Only Enrolled in One Workflow in HubSpot

 Step 1: Create a Custom Checkbox Field

-HubSpot has a checkbox field that automatically checks on or off when someone is in a workflow called “Currently in Workflow”.
-We don’t recommend using this field for our lead nurture setup due to the fact that most organizations use workflows for more than just lead nurturing, such as updating custom fields, sending internal notifications, SalesForce.com automation, and more.
+HubSpot has a checkbox field that automatically checks on or off when someone is in a workflow called “Now in Workflow.”
+We don’t recommend using this field for our lead nurture setup due to the fact that most organizations use workflows for more than just lead nurturing, such as updating custom fields, sending internal notifications, Salesforce automation, and more.

 To that end, we recommend creating a custom checkbox field that is called “Currently enrolled in a lead nurture workflow” or something to that effect.
 (You only need to create this field once, when you are setting up the process.)